The Japanese tradition of honor and loyalty is well-documented.

 Japan’s involvement in WWII came to a halt shortly after atomic bombs were dropped on Hiroshima and Nagasaki.

-Onoda belonged to the family lineage of an ancient Samurai warrior class, a class fiercely reputed for unwavering loyalty and honor to the flag they represent.
+Onoda belonged to the family lineage of an ancient Samurai warrior class, a class fiercely reputed for unwavering loyalty and honour to the flag they represent.
 He trained in the commando class and was deployed to Lubang Island in the Philippines on December 26, 1944.

 His orders from his superiors were clear: